dcampos/vim-pm/README.md

 # vim-pm

-A simple and minimal project manager for Vim/Neovim.
+A simple and minimal project and session manager for Vim/Neovim.
+Only 100 lines of code.

 ## Overview